grpc/proposal/A83-xds-gcp-authn-filter.md

 * Approver: @ejona86, @dfawley
 * Status: {Draft, In Review, Ready for Implementation, Implemented}
 * Implemented in: <language, ...>
-* Last updated: 2024-05-21
+* Last updated: 2024-06-14
 * Discussion at: https://groups.google.com/g/grpc-io/c/76a0zWJChX4

 ## Abstract

 In service mesh environments, there are cases where intermediate proxies make it impossible to rely on mTLS for end-to-end authentication.
-These cases can be addressed instead by the use of JWT identity tokens.
+These cases can be addressed instead by the use of service account identity JWT tokens.
 The xDS [GCP Authentication filter](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/gcp_authn_filter) provides a mechanism for attaching such JWT tokens as gRPC call credentials on GCP.
 We will add support for this filter in gRPC.